 Skip to content or, if you would rather, Skip to navigation.

 The Master of Science in Education degree with a concentration in teaching secondary agricultural education is available for those pursuing a career in teaching.
 This program is particularly adapted to the needs of vocational agriculture teachers who embark upon a graduate program.
 The student continues the development of his or her professional educational background while concentrating on his or her area of specialization in agriculture.
 The graduate study will improve the qualifications and capabilities of the students, provide opportunity for independent study and investigation, and provide the necessary education for graduate students to enter further advanced degree programs.
 Students in this option must have a B.S.Ed. degree.
-Students must meet the requirements of the College of Education in addition to the requirements of the Department of Agriculture.
+Students must meet the requirements of the College of Education in addition to the requirements of the School of Agricultural Sciences.

 The student will complete a total of 32 credit hours of coursework.
-Any graduate course from any department may be selected as an elective providing the student will have completed at least 16 semester hours at the 600-level.
+Any graduate course from any school/department may be selected as an elective providing the student will have completed at least 16 semester hours at the 600-level.

 For more detailed information concerning the graduate degrees offered by Northwest Missouri State University, please view the Graduate Catalog online.